ministryofjustice/laa-ccms-soa-gateway-api/README.md

 The soa-gateway-service implements the api interface generated in the soa-gateway-api subproject.
 This service handles all interactions with Oracle's SOA.
 Multiple SOA wsdl files are imported and used to generate the model and client classes required to call the SOA WebService endpoints.

+## local development
+To run this service locally, you will need to set two environment variables:
+- `LAA_CCMS_SOAGATEWAY_USERNAME`
+- `LAA_CCMS_SOAGATEWAY_PASSWORD`

+To get the values for these two variables, contact another developer on the team.

 ## Common Components